ahmed-eldesoky284/flashingbytimer/README.md

 Link Resister to cathode LED thin link to GND in Arduino or Breadboard, anode link to digital pin in Arduino.

-link Resister to PUSHBUTTON thin link to GND in Arduino or Breadboard and link cable to Arduino form Breadboard or unden Resister, anode link to 5v or anode in Breadboard  .
+link Resister to PUSHBUTTON thin link to GND in Arduino or Breadboard and link cable to Arduino form Breadboard or down Resister, anode link to 5v or anode in Breadboard  .

 # Installation

 To install the software, follow these steps:

-Clone this repository: git clone https://github.com/ahmed-eldesoky284/2WD-Rocto-RC Connect the hardware components as shown in the diagram in the docs directory.
+Clone this repository: git clone https://github.com/ahmed-eldesoky284/flashingbytimer.git Connect the hardware components as shown in the diagram in the docs directory.
 Upload the flashingbytimer.ino sketch to the Arduino board using the Arduino IDE. .

 # Usage